openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/decussationOfSuperiorCerebellarPeduncle
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Decussation of superior cerebellar peduncle' is a neural decussation.
-It is part of the midbrain tegmentum and superior cerebellar peduncle.
+   :definition: Is a neural decussation.
+Is part of the midbrain tegmentum and the superior cerebellar peduncle. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002588) ('is_a' and 'relationship')]
    :description: Regional part of superior cerebellar peduncle located in the caudal midbrain, at the level of the inferior colliculus, consisting of a large bundle of fibers crossing the midline.
 It contains fibers projecting from the deep cerebellar nucleus to the midbrain and thalamus through the superior cerebellar peduncle (MM).
-The decussation of superior cerebellar peduncle is the portion of the superior cerebellar peduncle which crosses into the midbrain.
-[WP,unvetted].
+The decussation of superior cerebellar peduncle is the portion of the superior cerebellar peduncle which crosses into the midbrain. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002588)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0102963
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002588#decussation-of-superior-cerebellar-peduncle-1
    :name: decussation of superior cerebellar peduncle